Anglican Diocese of Sydney: Ecumenical relations

 While the Anglican communion's largest evangelical diocese has worked closely with its Roman Catholic counterpart on social issues for many years, the doctrinal divisions between Calvinists and Catholics are too great to be overcome by a common distaste for liberal Anglicanism.
-On 28 October 2009, the Diocese of Sydney's synod adopted a resolution urging all Anglicans to reject the Vatican's proposal of personal ordinariates for disaffected Anglo-Catholic traditionalists.
+On 28 October 2009, the Diocese of Sydney's synod adopted a resolution urging all Anglicans to reject the Vatican's establishment of personal ordinariates for disaffected Anglo-Catholic traditionalists.

 Sexual abuse, incidence and policy

-The diocese has been disturbed by revelations of sexual abuse, which has been shown to be very common in government bodies, for-profit entities and other non-government organisations including churches.
+The diocese has been disturbed by revelations of sexual abuse.
 Victor Roland Cole, a member of the standing committee and a former president of the Anglican Church League, was named in the Paedophile Enquiry of the Royal Commission into the New South Wales Police Service.
 In March 2003, Cole was defrocked on the grounds of sexual misconduct involving a 14-year-old girl.
 Other cases were examined by the commission but not dealt with in public hearings.
 In 1996, the Diocese established the Church Discipline Ordinance which provides a mechanism for allegations and complaints to be dealt with and wrongdoers to be removed from their positions in the diocese.

 The diocese is committed to safe ministry and the wellbeing of all those who participate in the activities of the church and there is zero tolerance for misconduct and abuse.
 The Professional Standards Unit (PSU) is responsible for receiving and taking care of complaints of child abuse or sexual misconduct by clergy and church workers.